Best 6.7 Cummins Downpipe Upgrades

 Price: ~$0-50

-On the other hand, 2007.5-2012 6.7 Cummins engines can see excellent performance gains with DP mods.
+2007.5-2012 6.7 Cummins engines can see excellent performance gains with DP mods.
 It’s not unrealistic to see 5-15whp and 10-30wtq with quicker turbo spool.
 Lower EGT’s and no clogging are two other great benefits.
 Not many downpipe mods alone exist, though.

 Most 6.7 Cummins downpipe upgrades are actually in the form of DPF & cat delete pipes.
 It includes the DP but extends further back in the exhaust to also delete the DPF.
 Look for a stainless steel option if rust is a concern, and ensure it’s a product with quality fitment.
 Outside of that these pipes are pretty simple.
 Pick one that looks good, has the cheapest price, or whatever you value the most.